awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 `EgressIgnoredIPs`
 Envoy doesn't proxy traffic to these IP addresses\.
 Set this value to `169.254.170.2,169.254.169.254`, which ignores the Amazon EC2 metadata server and the Amazon ECS task metadata endpoint\.
 The metadata endpoint provides IAM roles for tasks credentials\.
 You can add additional addresses\.

+`EgressIgnoredPorts`
+You can add a comma separated list of ports\.
+Envoy doesn't proxy traffic to these ports\.
+Even if you list no ports, port 22 is ignored\.

 ```
 "proxyConfiguration": {
 	"type": "APPMESH",